BuyerSprint

 FreshBooks laid off roughly 140 employees (about 20% of its workforce) in October 2024, citing a “challenging 18 months.”
 As of February 2026, the company has 391 employees and raised $125 million in March 2025.
 The layoff context is worth noting: the company is leaner and focused on profitability, which has coincided with a tighter feature release cadence but also sharper focus on the core use case (service business invoicing and billing).

-• Small agencies and creative studios with 2-10 people billing by the project or hour.
-The Plus plan’s proposal and retainer features match the agency workflow well.
+Plus at $33/month for 2-10 people billing by project or hour.
+The proposal and retainer features map directly to the agency workflow, and accountant access lets your bookkeeper in.

-FreshBooks is probably not the right fit if: you sell physical products (no inventory management), you have a large team needing complex payroll, you need deep financial forecasting and budgeting tools, or your accountant specifically works in QuickBooks and wants to access your books directly.
+FreshBooks is probably not right if you sell physical products (no inventory), have a large team needing complex payroll, need deep financial forecasting, or your accountant works only in QuickBooks and wants direct access to your books.

 Evaluating FreshBooks Alternatives?